gbirke/youtube-playlist-exporter/README.md

 want to expert.
 While the YouTube API allows reading and exporting regular playlists, you can only see the "Watch Later" list in the browser.

+If YouTube decides to change the HTML markup of their playlist pages, this extension might break.

 ## Installing

-Currently, this extension is not available at the Chrome Store or Firefox Addon Registry.
-You have to download This repository as a ZIP file, extract it and then follow the browser-specific install instructions.
+Currently, this extension is not available at the Chrome Store or Firefox Add-On Registry.
+You have to download this repository as a ZIP file, extract it and then follow the browser-specific install instructions.

 ### Chrome/Chromium